 Lumps can appear anywhere on your body.
-Most lumps are harmless but it's important to see your GP if you're worried or the lump is still there after 2 weeks.
+Most lumps are harmless but it's important to see a GP if you're worried or the lump is still there after 2 weeks.

 Most lumps are normal